 Exchanges: Not available.
 Each lauhala hat is uniquely handmade.

-Returns Policy: COVID-19 concerns: Due to the pandemic and the nature of wearable hats and sweatbands, returns are not accepted until further notice.
+Returns Policy: Due to the nature of wearable hats and sweatbands, returns are not accepted until further notice.